FloSchuberth/cSEM/README.md

     measures
   - `predict()` : (not yet implemented)

 Tests are performed by using the test family of functions.
-Currently three tests are implemented.
+Currently the following tests are implemented.

   - `testOMF()` : performs a test for overall model fit
   - `testMICOM()` : performs a test for composite measurement invariance
-  - `testMGD` : performs a test to assess multi-group differences
+  - `testMGD` : performs several test to assess multi-group differences
+  - `testHausman()` : performs the regression-based Hausam test used to test endogeneity.

 All functions require a `cSEMResults` object.